 A handsome hardcover edition of Robin Waterfield’s definitive translation, with rich annotations providing everything readers need to understand this timeless masterpiece of practical philosophy.
 “A treat (and an eye-opening experience) … If you haven’t read Marcus Aurelius or if you have…you should read this book and then read it again.”―Ryan Holiday, bestselling author of The Daily Stoic An inexhaustible source of wisdom, Meditations is one of the greatest works of popular philosophy ever written.
 As Roman emperor, Marcus Aurelius was the most powerful man in the world, yet he was also an intensely private person with a rich interior life and one of the wisest minds of his generation.
 He collected his thoughts in notebooks, the entries ranging from one-line aphorisms to essays, from profundity to bitterness, but always with an eye to how one can live with dignity and thrive in an adverse world.
 A beautiful object on your bookcase or in your hand, this hardcover edition offers the definitive translation of this much beloved text.
 Copious notes from world-renowned classics expert Robin Waterfield enrich the understanding of even the most devoted Stoic, while guiding those new to the text through Marcus Aurelius’ world and the timeless insights he offers.

-This newly translated edition of Marcus Aurelius' Meditations offers a fresh perspective on one of the most celebrated works of Stoic philosophy.
-With notes on the text and an account of the life of the emperor, this book is an essential resource for anyone interested in ancient philosophy and the Stoic worldview.
+Marcus Aurelius Antoninus was one of the most important and influential Stoic philosophers of the ancient world, and his Meditations remains a classic of Western literature.
+This new translation by Gerald Henry Rendall presents the philosopher's writings in English for the first time, accompanied by a comprehensive study of Stoicism and the life and work of Marcus Aurelius.
+Both accessible and engaging, this text is an essential resource for anyone studying philosophy or interested in the Stoic tradition.
 This work has been selected by scholars as being culturally important, and is part of the knowledge base of civilization as we know it.
 This work is in the "public domain in the United States of America, and possibly other nations.
 Within the United States, you may freely copy and distribute this work, as no entity (individual or corporate) has a copyright on the body of the work.
 Scholars believe, and we concur, that this work is important enough to be preserved, reproduced, and made generally available to the public.
 We appreciate your support of the preservation process, and thank you for being an important part of keeping this knowledge alive and relevant.